AdaCore/spark2014/docs/lrm/source/packages.rst

      only be True if Async_Writers is True and Effective_Writes can only be True if Async_Readers is True.]

+.. _tu-fe-external_state-07:

+7. If an external state has set to True any of:

+   - Async_Readers, Effective_Writes or Effective_Reads - it must have
+     a ``mode_selector`` of Output or In_Out when denoted as a ``global_item``; or

+    - Async_Writers - it must have a ``mode_selector`` of Input or
+      In_Out when denoted as a ``global_item``.

 .. _etu-external_state-lr:

 .. centered:: **Static Semantics**

-.. _tu-fa-external_state-07:
+.. _tu-fa-external_state-08:

-7. Every update of an external state is considered to be read by some external reader if Async_Readers => True.
+8. Every update of an external state is considered to be read by some external reader if Async_Readers => True.

-.. _tu-pr-external_state-08:
+.. _tu-pr-external_state-09:

-8. Each successive read of an external state might have a different value [written by some external writer] if Async_Writers => True.
+9. Each successive read of an external state might have a different value [written by some external writer] if Async_Writers => True.

-.. _tu-fa-external_state-09:
+.. _tu-fa-external_state-10:

-9. If Effective_Writes => True, then every value written to the external state is significant.
+10. If Effective_Writes => True, then every value written to the external state is significant.
 [For instance writing a sequence of values to a port.]

-.. _tu-pr-external_state-10:
+.. _tu-pr-external_state-11:

-10. If Effective_Reads => True, then every value read from the external state is significant.
+11. If Effective_Reads => True, then every value read from the external state is significant.
 [For example a value read from a port might be used in determining how the next value is processed.]

-.. _tu-fa-external_state-11:
+.. _tu-fa-external_state-12:

-11. Each update of an external state has no external effect if both Async_Readers => False and Effective_Writes => False.
+12. Each update of an external state has no external effect if both Async_Readers => False and Effective_Writes => False.

-.. _tu-pr-external_state-12:
+.. _tu-pr-external_state-13:

-12. Each successive read of an external state will result in the last value explicitly written [by the program] if Async_Writers => False.
+13. Each successive read of an external state will result in the last value explicitly written [by the program] if Async_Writers => False.

-.. _tu-fa-external_state-13:

-13. Every explicit update of an external state might affect the next value read from the external state even if Async_Writers => True.

 .. _tu-fa-external_state-14:

+14. Every explicit update of an external state might affect the next value read from the external state even if Async_Writers => True.

+.. _tu-fa-external_state-15:

-14. An external state which has the property Async_Readers => True need not be initialized before being read although explicit initialization is permitted.
+15. An external state which has the property Async_Readers => True need not be initialized before being read although explicit initialization is permitted.
 [The external state might be initialized by an external writer.]